Pulsed Generation of Continuous-Variable Cluster States in a Phononic Quantum Network: Introduction

 The paper is organized as follows.
 In Sec.~\ref{sec:system}, we describe the phononic quantum network and the quantum operations induced by strong driving of the cavity modes.
-In Sec.~\ref{sec:protocol}, we introduce a three-step protocol for generating CV cluster states, derive the corresponding symplectic matrix, and extract the adjacency matrix.
-We also evaluate the average nullifiers as a measure of state quality.
-The effects of mechanical and cavity damping are analyzed in Sec.~\ref{sec:decoherence} using the Heisenberg–Langevin equations, along with a discussion of experimental feasibility.
+In Sec.~\ref{sec:protocol}, we introduce a three-step protocol for generating CV cluster states, derive the corresponding symplectic and adjacency matrices, and obtain the average nullifier as a measure of the quality of the generated states.
+In Sec.~\ref{sec:decoherence}, we analyze the effects of mechanical and cavity dissipation using the Heisenberg--Langevin equations and investigate the scalability of the protocol under finite dissipation.
 In Sec.~\ref{sec:entanglementtransfer}, we demonstrate that distant mechanical modes can be entangled through local quadrature measurements.
-Finally, conclusions are given in Sec.~\ref{sec:conclusions}.
+Finally, conclusions are presented in Sec.~\ref{sec:conclusions}.